daniyalmaster693/SuperCorners/GettingStarted.md

 ### 1. Triggering Actions

-- Trigger actions by moving your mouse toward a screen corner or the middle of the any edge.
+- Trigger actions by moving your mouse toward a screen corner or the middle of any edge.
-- You can customize the activation methods and sensitivity in the Settings tab.
+- You can customize the trigger delay and sensitivity in the Settings tab.
+You can configure activation methods for each action set from the action set editor.

 <img src="/Assets/Screenshots/SuperCorners-1.png" width="100%" alt="Triggering Actions"/><br/>

 ### 2. Assigning Actions

-- To assign an action to a corner or zone, click the corresponding button in the either the Corner or Zone Tab in the main app.
+- To assign an action to a corner or zone, click the corresponding button in the Corner or Zone Tab.
 This will open the action picker.
 - To assign an action from the action picker, click on an action and then click the done button.
 Thats it!

 <img src="/Assets/Screenshots/SuperCorners-6.png" width="100%" alt="Assigning Actions"/><br/>